prpandey95/data-engineering-task-coe/README.md

 This project ingests raw CSV files into Delta Lake Databricks SQL and further trasnform it for analytics purpose.

-The goal is to preserve raw data with minimal transformation while adding basic ingestion metadata.

 # Prerequisites
 - Databricks workspace (Free Edition is sufficient)
 - Access to Databricks SQL Warehouse